-A UK limited company is one of the best ways to run your online business while living in the EU.
+Setting up a limited company in the UK is one of the best ways to run your online business while working towards EU second citizenship.

 It offers the key advantage of being able to extract your income as dividends, which are considered passive income.
 This opens the possibility of using passive income residency pathways as a route to citizenship.

-In the UK, setting up a new company is an affordable and easy process.
+In the UK, setting up a limited company is an affordable and easy process.
 You can either do it yourself or hire an incorporation agent to do it for you.

 The UK has a relatively low corporation tax rate of 19%, although this is set to increase to 25% in 2023.

 The 19% rate will still apply to businesses making less than 50,000 GBP a year in profit, with marginal relief available for profits of up to 250,000 GBP per year.

 There are three types of business structures in the UK: sole trader, partnership or limited company.

 Limited company.
 Here, ‘limited’ means that you as an individual have limited liability for the debts of your business.
 The director (you) and the business are separate legal entities.
 This protects your personal wealth from anything that might go wrong with the business.